 This bill would have no revenue impact on the General Fund or Federal Funds.
-The bill may have a minimal impact on DHECs Other Funds revenue resulting from fees generated from licensing crisis stabilization unit facilities.
+The bill may have a minimal Other Fund impact for DHEC because of fee revenue generated from licensing crisis stabilization unit facilities.

 Explanation of Fiscal Impact